 Growing up in Birmingham in the noughties, my experience ingratiating into teenage girlhood involved shopping and a steadfast diet of magazines like Mizz and Ellegirl.
-Our gang flitted between the Bullring (high street paradise) and Oasis Market (alternative scene paradise) and never quite found home in either.
+Our gang flitted between the Bullring (high street paradise) and Oasis Market (alternative scene paradise) and never quite found a home in either.
 In the later years, we diverted interests and I dived into fashion’s history, got into the then weird hobby of blogging and eventually became interested in secondhand, DIY and other methods of constructing my fashion sense.
-I studied fashion then, as much as I did during university.
+I studied fashion then as much as I did during university.

-The latter, however, was where my awareness expanded again, both practically and culturally.
+The latter, however, was where my awareness expanded again both practically and culturally.
 In both my degrees, fashion has been the fixed point.
-The thing I ate up books on, learnt technical skills in and generally waxed lyrical about with my peers.
+The thing I ate up books on, learned technical skills in and generally waxed lyrical about with my peers.
 The artistry and expressiveness of cloth and the body is what captured me, however growing awareness of the wider implications of fashion – environmental, social and psychological – resulted in an ethical dilemma within myself: How can something like dress cause so much harm to so many?
 Am I really okay with contributing to that?

 Suffice to say, something has shifted in recent years.
-The callous burn of what has probably always been has finally smoothed the veneer from the surface.
-I’m sorry fashion, I can’t defend you anymore.
+The callous burn of what has always been there having finally smoothed the veneer from the surface.

 Fashion has developed a frenetic pace in the last 20 years, and whilst there is nothing bad in the desire for progress, the thing we have isn’t really fulfilling that.
 The relentless pace we operate at and the expectation that such a pace can be sustained without impacting people and planet seems laughable now.
-Pockets of change have gained traction since the Rana Plaza collapse, and the ethical fashion sector blooms with campaigns, companies and conversations aplenty.
+Pockets of change have gained traction since the Rana Plaza collapse, and the ethical fashion sector blooms with campaigns, companies, and conversations aplenty.
 New approaches to production and to consumption are proposed, and often enacted upon.
 It is admirable to see how many are moved to take up this gauntlet, attempting to address the many concerns that exist within the established fashion system.
 However, I’ve begun to wonder: can sustainable fashion truly change the industry?

 Integrating ethics into design practice requires substantial thought and is a hefty undertaking to make viable, given how saturated the market has become.
-However, if a fundamental issue is excess, as Kendall Robbins suggests, using recycled, reclaimed, organic or fair-trade is perhaps an easy (slightly better) route but doesn’t ultimately deplete the number of garments being consumed and discarded.
+However, if a fundamental issue is excess as Kendall Robbins suggests, using recycled, reclaimed, organic or fair-trade is perhaps an easy (slightly better) route but doesn’t ultimately deplete the number of garments being consumed and discarded.
 The ideologies that underlie established fashion practices remain unquestioned.
 Why does fashion matter enough to sustain it?

-Fashion sung to my imagination once, and in this fumbling for purpose, I have lost my place in practice.
-What I’m interested in right now, is opening the conversation.
+Fashion sang to my imagination once, and in this fumbling for purpose, I have lost my place in practice.
+What I’m interested in right now is opening the conversation.
 Humankind is resourceful and creative if nothing else.
 We need the action-takers and pragmatists, who take up the gauntlet and try to shift society little by little.
 And we need those who can critique and consider the implications of our advances.
 Change is a slow process, but we’re hitting a critical juncture where new paths must be forged.

 Perhaps fashion – the environmentally corrosive and ethically dubious version – doesn’t matter enough to save.
 Yet, for that deep-rooted need to express who we are or could be, it’s a playful, connecting and conscious version of fashion that is needed.
 Sharing our stories and listening to different perspectives is critical now more than ever, and perhaps that’s where fashion can sit.
 The lighter intro to a harder conversation about what we want to change.